 In 2006, Mr. Grimm received from the Sigma Chi International Fraternity the prestigious Significant Sig award for his professional achievements and contributions to his community.
 He was also inducted into the Order of Constantine for outstanding volunteer service to his fraternity, where he served in numerous official capacities for Beta Kappa of Sigma Chi, Inc. – the housing organization at the University of Oklahoma; founder & director of the Beta Kappa of Sigma Chi White Cross Foundation; president of the Tulsa Sigma Chi Alumni Association and was the national recipient of the William T. Brigham Best House Corporation Officer (2001) and Grand Consul’s Certificate of Merit (2010).
 He served as a Trustee for Tulsa County on the Skiatook Area Reservoir Authority (1981-1987), the Vision 2000 Criminal Justice Task Force (1992-1996), and Tulsa Lawyers for Children.
 He also serves as a member of the Finance Committee and Administrative Board for Boston Avenue Methodist Church.

 Mr. Grimm has presented professional seminars for the Tulsa County Bar Association and the Oklahoma Bar Association on issues of litigation and bankruptcy.
-In 2004, he was on the faculty of the Oklahoma Judicial Conference Winter Meeting.
+In 2018, he presented a seminar on Judicial Elections to the Oklahoma Judicial Conference.
 Additionally, he was a contributing author to the 2002 OBA Standards of Professionalism and the 1999 OBA Strategic Plan.

 Mr. Grimm has authored several articles for the Oklahoma Bar Journal on issues affecting the practice of law, including “Attorney Discipline in Oklahoma, a Historical Prospective”, “The Discipline Diversion Program” and “Unauthorized Practice of Law in Oklahoma”, and “A Practical Approach to Professionalism,” which appeared in the Tulsa Lawyer.